Policies

 Then, should the PLA, the world's largest professional army, decide to land its forces on our soil, it currently has over 2,000,000 men-at-arms with a further 500,000 reserves that it can call on.
 The Australian Army, highly regarded though it is, totals around 60,000 active-duty personnel, including reservists.

 Of course, there would be monumental logistics issues for China to pull off an invasion of this scale, but would the PRC have to marshal all its forces to ensure victory over us?
 All it needs to do is target a few key assets for demonstration purposes in Sydney and Melbourne with missiles, neutralise a few bases, and put boots on the ground to capture Parliament House in Canberra.
-With those supply routes covered in the northeast and northwest and Australia effectively cut off, what's America going to do about it?
-What can America do about it?
+Or it could simply blockade us — essentially starve us into submission.
+With those supply routes covered in the northeast and northwest, and Australia would be toast.

 The Echidna could use some extra quills

-Twenty US-made High Mobility Artillery Rocket Systems (HIMARS), the very mobile launch rocket platform that has proved so effective in the defence of Ukraine's sovereignty, have also been purchased along with Army Tactical Missile System (ATACMS) missiles (with a 300km range) to arm it.
+Twenty US-made High Mobility Artillery Rocket Systems (HIMARS), the very mobile launch rocket platform that has proved so effective in the defence of Ukraine's sovereignty, have also been purchased along with Army Tactical Missile System (ATACMS) missiles (with a 300km range) to arm them.

-Smart sea mines utilising AI capable of distinguishing friend from foe are also in the shopping trolley, making any unwanted approach to our shores treacherous.
+Smart sea mines utilising AI capable of distinguishing friendlies from enemies are also in the shopping trolley, making any unwanted approach to our shores treacherous.

 Last but by no means least, a formidable cyber-war capability is also now an absolute necessity.